 Blog Hosting and Starting Up

-WordPress.com is a free platform and is really easy to work with.
-That’s why 37million blogs exists at wordpress.com… wow.
-It’s more limited in template choices, and you can’t use plugins, but if you just want to get up and running you’ll be done and ready to publish in minutes.
-I’ve often heard it is not possible to monetize a blog on wordpress.com but this is not true.
-There are restrictions on how you make money and I don’t recommend it, but you can still include affiliate links and some ads, word press’s support page is very clear on the subject.
+WordPress.com is more limited in template choices, and you can’t use all the fancy plugins used for e.g. pop-ups, image collages, ads etc. I’ve often heard it is not possible to monetize a blog on wordpress.com but this is not true.
+There are restrictions on how you make money and I don’t recommend it, but you can still include affiliate links and ads through WordPress’ own ad network.
 The main downfall for me is your site URL will be in a yourblog.wordpress.com format instead of yourblog.com and I enjoy the freedom to design and edit the blog freely.
 It mattered to me, it doesn’t to everyone.

-WordPress.org provides free wordpress software which can easily be downloaded onto a self-hosted site.
-This means you need to buy a web-hosting and domain from a hosting company (I use Bluehost), allowing you the freedom of any website name you like, no advertising restrictions and thousands of design templates.
-Twin Pickle is busting with plugins, nearly all of which are free, from the big social media sharing buttons to the ‘pin’ button on all my images.
-The downfall of course is that I had to pay for the hosting, but blogging is my hobby (and now providing an income) and it’s not an expensive one.
-My sister rides horses, I can assure you blogging is cheaper.
+WordPress.org provides free WordPress software which is easily downloaded onto a self-hosted blog.
+This means you buy a web-hosting and domain (web address) from a hosting company (Bluehost offer the domain for free), allowing you the freedom of any website name you like, no advertising restrictions and thousands of design templates.
+Twin Pickle is bursting with plugins, nearly all of which are free, from the newsletter pop-up to the ‘pin it‘ button on all my images.
+The downfall, of course, is that I had to pay for the hosting, but blogging is my hobby (and now providing an income) and it’s not an expensive one.
+My sister rides horses, I can assure you blogging is cheaper!

 Gaining Traffic to your Blog